RottenBanana420/AI-Lecture-Note-Summarizer/README.md

 - **User**: Authentication and profile management (username, email, hashed password).
 - **Document**: Metadata for uploaded lecture notes (title, file path, processing status).
 - **Summary**: AI-generated summaries (extractive or abstractive) with processing metadata.
 - **NoteChunk**: Text segments with high-dimensional vector embeddings (1536-D) for semantic search.
+These are automatically generated using our intelligent chunking service.

 ## Prerequisites